fbpx

 Nowadays, success depends on the customer experience.
 According to Gartner’s data, 89% of business competition is about customer experience.

-Companies, meantime, have a shocking lack of awareness of their customers’ experiences.
-According to a study by Bain & Co., only 8% of users believe that organizations’ customer experiences are excellent.
+Companies, in the meantime, have a shocking lack of awareness of their customers’ experiences.
+According to a study by Bain & Co., only 8% of users believe that organisations’ customer experiences are excellent.

 Avoid joining that group of businesses.
 To understand more about their experiences, ask your consumers to participate in interviews.
 It may be necessary to bribe them with a gift or bonus to do this, but it’s worthwhile.